The Holiday Break for Kids with Sensory Processing Disorder

 holiday break for sensory child

-• Try to stick to the most normal “holiday period” routine, as possible (keeping mealtimes and bedtime on schedule).
+• Try to stick to the most normal routine as possible, keeping mealtimes and bedtime on schedule.

-• If at all possible, build in lots of downtime and try not to overexert or tire your child – dragging them from one social commitment to the next with no break.
+• Try to build in lots of downtime and try not to overexert or tire your child – dragging them from one social commitment to the next with no break.

 • Prepare activities – in advance – to engage and share with your little one that provide healthy, enjoyable ways to channel their focus.
 Ideas include themed arts and crafts, cookie making, holiday shape pasting, construction paper “loop” making for the family tree, etc.